spatel83/SampleProject/README.md

-I have completed assiged task. convert HTML with the help of CSS and javascipt.
-I have used Bootstrap for responsive.
+I have completed the assigned task: converting HTML with CSS and JavaScript.
+I used Bootstrap for responsiveness.

 Index.html
 CSS